Gretel Navigator Fine Tuning

 params:

-# The parameter below is a proxy for training
+# The parameter below is a proxy for training time.

-# time.
-It sets the number of records from the
+# number of records from the input dataset that the

-# training.
-It can be smaller (we downsample),
+# model will see during training.
+It can be smaller

-# your input dataset.
+# size as your input dataset.
+A starting value to

-num_input_records_to_sample: 25000
+num_input_records_to_sample: auto

 batch_size: 1